hawtio/hawtio/README.md

 To help IDEA navigate to functions in your source & to avoid noise; you may want to ignore some files in IDEA.
 Go to Settings/Preferences -> File Types -> Ignore files then add these patterns to the end; which will let IDEA ignore the generated JS file, the source map files and the minified JS files when navigating around code.

     app.js;*.js.map;*.min.js;

+## How the tabs work

+The UI updates in real time based on selections in the JMX tree; so tabs become visible or hide based on the selection.

+The nav bar shows/hides based on the *validSelection()* function calls in the [index.html in the ng-show attributes](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/index.html#L39).
+See the [angularjs ng-show documentation for more detail](http://docs.angularjs.org/api/ng.directive:ngShow).

+The validSelection("someUriPath") function calls on *$scope* calls the same [validSelection on the Workspace class](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/workspace.ts#L75) which uses this underlying [map of uri path -> validation functions](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/workspace.ts#L25)

+### How to add a new tab

+The following gives you an overview of how to add a new kind of tab:

+* add the new URI path to [app.ts in the angularjs route definition](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/app.ts#L4)

+    when("/myURI", {templateUrl: 'partials/myNewThing.html', controller: MyNewController}).

+* if the tab only applies to certain selections, add an entry to the [uriValidations map of uri paths to validation functions](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/workspace.ts#L25)

+    "myURI": () => this.isMyKindOfThing()

+* add an entry to the [index.html nav bar](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/index.html#L39) so the new tab appears

+* create your new partial HTML view (myNewThing.html in the [partials directory](https://github.com/fusesource/fuse-console/tree/master/web-console/src/main/webapp/partials)).

+* create your new controller, MyNewController.ts in the [js directory](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/)